BlackLight54/self-evaluated-policies/README.md

     clause(G,Body),
     mi(Body).
 ```
-This is the most basic meta-interpreter in prolog, it reifies conjunctuion, but its sub-optimal, because it still absorbs most language functions, leads to false choice points (because `mi(true).` unifies with both the first and the third clause ), and cannot handle built-in predicates (because they are private, often precompiled in the specific prolog implementations).
+This is the most basic meta-interpreter in Prolog, it reifies conjunction, but it is sub-optimal because it still absorbs most language functions, leads to false choice points (because `mi(true).` unifies with both the first and the third clause ), and cannot handle built-in predicates (because they are private, often precompiled in the specific Prolog implementations).

 Still, it shows the basic structure of Prolog meta-interpreters.
-We will expand on this framework of meta-interpretaion to cosntruct our proof tree, specifically will reify disjunction unification, substitution, bulit-in predicates, and organize these observations into a tree data-structure.
-We may also reify backtracking, but it isn't nescessary, as our use-case calcualtes a single value.
+We will expand on this framework of meta-interpretation to cosntruct our proof tree, specifically will reify disjunction unification, substitution, built-in predicates, and organize these observations into a tree data structure.
+We may also reify backtracking, but it isn't necessary, as our use-case calculates a single value.

-Prolog meta-interpreters can be greatly improved in both performace and complexity (even as short as 2 clauses) by modifying the representation of the object-level program, as shown by \[1\].
+Prolog meta-interpreters can be greatly improved in both performance and complexity (even as short as 2 clauses) by modifying the representation of the object-level program, as shown by \[1\].

 ### Meta-interpreter constructing a proof-tree